malnick/DCOS_installer/README.md

 IMPORTANT: Run as root in the bootstrap node.
 Do "sudo su", "cd", then run the commands.
 Do NOT "sudo command" instead.

-IMPORTANT: The script will install the latest "testing" Open Source DC/OS branch.
-For other versions/releases, edit the script before running it and update the download link.

 Login as root to the bootstrap node, and download and run the script:

 ```